Sacramento, CA Professional Furnace Replacement Services

 Furnace making strange noises

 You’re right to be concerned if your furnace is making strange sounds.
 Sometimes that even warrants a call to a certified professional right away.
 Slamming, popping, or screeching might be because of a mechanical issue or a clogged burner.
 A furnace professional can easily determine whether it would be better to repair your malfunctioning furnace or replace it with a newer model.

 Carbon monoxide is present

-It’s easy to tell when you have a leak if you install a carbon monoxide detector near the furnace.
+It’s easy to tell when you leak if you install a carbon monoxide detector near the furnace.
 But other things can help you know that there is a carbon monoxide leak.
-One sign that it is leaking carbon monoxide is that, all of a sudden, your family is complaining of headaches and other flu-like symptoms.
+One sign that it is leaking carbon monoxide is that all of a sudden, your family is complaining of headaches and other flu-like symptoms.

 If you see moisture accumulating on the inside of windows or other cold surfaces in your home or rust on the pipes connected to your furnace you may have a carbon monoxide leak.

 Inconsistent or inadequate heat